MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 To do:
 - MA to prepare the contents of the QUB final report.
 - MA to begin preparation for the presentation/demonstration.

+### Tuesday 28<sup>th</sup>:
+Progress:
+- MA began planning the sections/layout of the QUB final report.
+This included searching through the project handbook.

+To do:
+- MA to finish planning the sections of the report.
+- MA to plan the content for the presentation/oral examination.

+## March

+### Wednesday 1<sup>st</sup>:
+Progress:
+- MA finished planning the QUB final report.

+### Thursday 2<sup>nd</sup>:
+Progress:
+- MA began formatting the QUB final report on LaTeX.